Powerlearnproject/se-day1-assignment-Dzunisani24/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering applies to principles, methods and tools to develop and maintain high quality software systems.
+Explain what software engineering is and discuss its importance in the technology industry.Software engineering applies to principles, methods and tools to develop and maintain high quality software systems.
 Software plays a crucial role in the industry by enabling the creation of software applications and systems that power various aspects of modern life.

 Identify and describe at least three key milestones in the evolution of software engineering.
 The development of programming languages e.g Fortan,C. The establishment of software engineering as a discipline in the 1960s.
 The rise of agile methodologies in the 2000s
 List and briefly explain the phases of the Software Development Life Cycle.
 Requirements- gathering and documenting user needs and system requirements.
 Design- creating high level and detailed designs of software architecture and user interface.